 Marine mammal mitigation requirements for seismic operations vary depending on location and size of the survey.
-OSC has over a decade of experience working within the seismic industry, a firm understanding of all guidelines, and can assist at every step of the way, from advice during the project planning stage to the provision of Marine Mammal Observers (MMO) and Passive Acoustic Monitoring (PAM) Operators.
+OSC has over a decade of experience working within the seismic industry, understanding all guidelines, and assisting at every step of the way, from advice during the project planning stage to provision of Marine Mammal Observers (MMO) and Passive Acoustic Monitoring (PAM) Operators and equipment.

 Presence of seismic streamers and airgun arrays means deploying hydrophone arrays from seismic vessels can be more complex than for other survey types.
-OSC PAM Operators have previous experience, and are able to work successfully with seismic crew to ensure hydrophone cables are deployed in a way that minimises inconvenience to crew, and reduces the chance of damage but maximises the chance of a detection.
+OSC PAM Operators have previous experience performing this complex task, and are able to work successfully with seismic crew to ensure hydrophone cables are deployed in a way that minimises inconvenience to crew, and reduces the chance of damage but maximises the chance of a detection.
 This ensures smooth running of operations, and minimal downtime.

-OSC’s highly experienced MMOs and PAM Operators provide immediate, on-the-spot advice on how to reduce operational downtime and minimise project impact on marine wildlife (whales, dolphins porpoises seals and turtles) without breaching environmental protocol and regulations.
+OSC’s highly experienced MMOs & PAM Operators provide immediate, on-the-spot advice on how to reduce operational downtime and minimise project impact on marine wildlife (whales, dolphins, porpoises, seals, and turtles) without breaching environmental protocol and regulations.

 OSC can provide MMOs and PAM Operators from any nationality, to suit local project requirements.